XuyangAbert/DECALF/README.md

 ## Example Usage

-Use the google colab with A100 GPU instance by running the `deepalplus_alcs.ipynb` file.
+For the pytorch implementation, use the google colab with A100 GPU instance by running the `deepalplus_alcs.ipynb` file.

+For users who prefer to use the tensorflow, the implementation of DeepALCS method for CIFAR-10, 100, and SVHN datasets can be found from the following files:

+1. `DeepAL1.ipynb`
+2. `DeepAL2.ipynb`
+3. `DeepAL3.ipynb`

+More ogranized code structure will be implement as the project goes on!

 ## Dependencies
 1. numpy